My book, Design Patterns for Searching in C# can be found here.

 My free chess software (for Windows)

 This tool allows you to capture an image of a chess diagram from your monitor and convert it to FEN (a form acceptable to database and other chess programs).
 To obtain it download chessCapture.zip (below).
 Documentation of the tool can be found here.
 A YouTube video (a bit out of date) describing how to use it is here.
-I updated this on 5/08/16 (V5.0) to allow for "hatched" chessboards.
+A new version, 6.2, is an improvement to the learning algorithm.

 The Guess the Move Program lets you play over chess games, guessing the move for the winning side before you see it.
 It scores your move and the whole game by using a chess engine to evaluate the positions you obtain.
 GTM has had over 20,000 downloads on www.chess.com.
 To get the program download guessTheMove.zip (below).
 The User's Guide for GTM can be found here.
 A YouTube video (somewhat out of date) describing the program can be found here.

 Yatt presents chess puzzles to you using a spaced repetition algorithm.
 It contains about 5500 puzzles.
 To get the program, download yatt.zip (below).
 The user's guide for Yatt can be found here.
 There is a video (for a previous version) here.

 ChessSpeak allows you to speak moves to any UCI chess engine and receive the engine's move in audio.
 This lets you set up a real board and pieces across the room from the computer and play a game against the engine without having to use the mouse, keyboard, or monitor.
 Some find this a more natural way to play chess and their "board vision" benefits from using actual pieces.
 You can use the program to practice blindfold chess; it has a graphical interface too.
 Additionally, ChessSpeak will calculate your rating and ratings for chess engines.
 To get the program download ChessSpeak.zip (below).
 The user's guide for ChessSpeak is here.
 There is a YouTube video (not of the latest version) here.